niladri-17/Virtual-Classroom/README.md

 - Navigate to `http://localhost/phpmyadmin/`.
 - Create a database named `classroom`.
-- Create the database tables by running the sql code in the `classroom.sql` file.
+- Create the database tables by running the sql code in the `classroom.example.sql` file.

 ### 3. Google OAuth Setup